CivicaDigital/TDD-Dojo/readme.md

 }
 ```

 Run the test and it should pass.
-Change the input number and the expexted string and check that the test still passes.
+Change the input number and the expected string and check that the test still passes.

 ### Next tests